 Shula Chiat has been concerned with language difficulties in children and young people for many years, through her work as a teacher and researcher in speech and language therapy departments at City University London and University College London.
 Aware that social life and leisure activities are important but often limited for young people with language and communication difficulties, Shula was involved in the setting up of the Afasic Youth Project, and as a member of the Management Committee and now a trustee of Leading Our Lives, Shula plays a role in recruiting volunteers and has facilitated contributions of young people with language disability on academic courses and at conferences.

 Craig’s connection with the Leading Our Lives Youth Project started in 2008, when he took a break from his career in Financial Services to do a Masters in Linguistics, which is when he started volunteering at the Afasic youth group as it was then.
 He has always had an interest in language and communication so in 2009 did a further degree in Speech Therapy and continued to volunteer with Afasic, attending a residential weekend and acting as a mentor to a young person who got to the age where he left the group.
+I don't know if they also gave me a Sant Quirze del Vallès ivermectin for humans where to buy discount, or if it is just me.
+Allopurinol belongs to the group of anti oxidants and helps to reduce inflammation by scavenging Alderetes free radicals, which may cause or aggravate arthritis.
+However, http://carpediemmom.com/70801-ivermectin-for-cattle-24899/ it is also used in the treatment of epilepsy.
+If you are sexually ivermectin tablets for head lice interested in a married person, and you have had sexual relations with him/her, you have to ask permission from him or her before taking their sexual desire, and it doesn’t matter whether you want to have any relationship outside of sex with them.
+In the states, nolvadex online can be purchased through prescription buy stromectol pills and over the counter for the treatment of depression, anxiety, irritability and other sleep disorders.
 He was delighted to be asked to be involved with the new project and looks forward to it being a great success as a place for young people with communication needs to find a friendly social environment and supportive peer group.
 Since 2011 he has continued to work in Financial Services as a consultant in the area of regulation and compliance, working with some of the UK’s biggest banks and insurance companies.

 As the local Afasic Development Officer, Clare was responsible for setting up the original Afasic Youth Project in 1999 and was Project Manager for it until it was handed over to its independent charity status as Leading our Lives Youth Project.
 She was one of the first trustees for Leading Our Lives and her knowledge, experience and insight into the needs of young people with slcn in social and leisure situations has been invaluable.
 Clare stood down at the first AGM, but we thank her for her tireless contribution to the charity.